gerbenzaagsma/yiddish-periodicals-germany/README.md

 # Yiddish Periodicals in Germany

-This repository contains a dataset of all known about (Eastern)Yiddish newspapers and periodicals published in Germany.
-The list is based upon cataloguing and holding information from the libraries listed below.
+This repository contains a dataset of known Yiddish newspapers and periodicals published in Germany.

+The list is based upon cataloguing and holding information from the libraries and book listed below.
+This list is a work in progress.

-Notes:
+_Notes:_
+-
-- URLs point directly to the relevant search in the online catalogue.
+- URLs below point directly to the relevant search in the online catalogue.
 - If no link is present the periodical was listed in: Marion Neiss' book [Presse Im Transit](https://www.worldcat.org/nl/title/907612383), but cannot be located in an online catalogue (or no catalogue is present).